jbjorge/diffx/vue/README.md

 export const coolnessFactor = createState('coolnessFactor', { numberOfCoolPeople: 1 });
 export const people = createState('people', { names: ['Ola Nordmann'] });
 ```

+The return value of `createState()` can be accessed as a regular object to read its values.

 ### `setState`